nim-lang/Nim/doc/lib.rst

 For instructions on how to install Nimble packages see `its README <https://github.com/nim-lang/nimble#readme>`_.

-To see a list of Nimble's packages, check out `https://nimble.directory/ <https://nimble.directory/>`_ or the `packages repos <https://github.com/nim-lang/packages>`_ on GitHub.
+To see a list of Nimble's packages, check out `https://nimble.directory/ <https://nimble.directory/>`_ or the `packages repo <https://github.com/nim-lang/packages>`_ on GitHub.